-In the text book by Krishnamurthi [Kri97], programming languages are taught by means of interpretation and application.
+In the text book by Krishnamurthi [Kri96], programming languages are thought by means of interpretation and application.
 Programming language concepts are gradually introduced to students by incrementally adding new language features.
-The author starts with a language for simple arithmetics called AE consisting of addition and substraction that operate on numbers.
-He then creates the language WAE where he adds the with construct (also known as let) with explicit semantics.
-He further evolves the WAE language with first-order functions with explicit and then later with a deferred semantics to attain the languages called F1WAE and F1WAE (env3) respectively.
-This process continues with language features such as first class functions, conditional expressions, lazy evaluation, mutable identifier values.
+The author starts with a language for simple arithmetics called AE.
+He then creates the language WAE where he adds the with construct with substitution semantics.
+He further evolves the WAE language with first-order functions with substitution and then later with a store to attain the languages called F1WAE and F1WAE (ds1) respectively.
+This process continues with language features like functions, conditional expressions, lazy evaluation etc.

 The language evolutions follow a particular pedagogical scenario.
-Because of this, no attention is paid on separating the impact on the interpreter when changing from one version to another.
-In other words, language evolution is basically handled by copy-pasting
+Because of this, little or no attention is paid on separating the impact on the interpreter when changing from one version to another.
+In other words, language evolution is basically handled by copy-pasting a previous version of an interpreter and subsequently modifying it.
+Hence, the various concepts are not clearly separately defined.
+Changes to previous semantics are easily overlooked, especially the subtle ones.
+There are several drawbacks of this approach.